brianhouse/art_and_code/README.md

 ## Course Description
 Introduction to computer programming for artists.
-With creative coding, students will explore drawing and animation, interactive text, the web, and real-time video processing.
-Accompanying critical discussion will unpack primary texts from the history of digital media and consider key practitioners.
-Through progressive weekly projects, students will gain a foundation for working with digital form.
+With creative coding, students will explore drawing and animation, sound, the web, and real-time video processing.
+Accompanying critical discussion will consider key practitioners in digital media.
+Through progressive weekly projects, students will gain a foundation for working with code in art.
 No prior programming experience is required.

 #### Objectives:
 - Cultivate an ability to think abstractly in terms of algorithms
-- Understand the broad historical context of contemporary digital tools
+- Understand the context of contemporary digital tools
 - Survey contemporary artists working formally with code and digital media
 - Build a foundation for expanding into other areas of media art practice
 - Gain proficiency programming in javascript with [p5.js](https://p5js.org)